Combinatorics in the exterior algebra and the Bollob\'{a}s Two Families Theorem: Exterior algebra and hypergraphs

 That is, for monomial spaces, wedging with an exterior power of the ground space yields the monomial space generated by the upper shadow of the initial hypergraph.
-It follows that
+It follows from Lemma~\ref{lem:localLYM} that

-For a general homogeneous subspace of $W \subseteq \expow^rV$, the picture is more complicated.
-However, we do have the containment